boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 		return $ret;
 	}</pre>

 Its actually more complex then the write function because we need to know the number of bytes to get.
 An integer on a 32 bit x86 system in PHP is 4 bytes.
 So a document consists of 12 bytes since we said it would have 3 integers.
 We then just suck it all into a large array and return the whole thing.
-I did add a simple naive corrupt index check here just to make sure that we don&#8217;t have any unexpected issues caused by bad writes.
-Of course this just means it will throw corrupt errors which isn&#8217;t much better.
+I did add a simple naive corrupt index check here just to make sure that we don't have any unexpected issues caused by bad writes.
+Of course this just means it will throw corrupt errors which isn't much better.

 The last method defined is the clear index.
 This is the simplest function to write in this case and looks like the below,